Headstock

 Truss Rod

-Generally speaking electric guitars and steel string acoustics will require a truss rod however many classical guitars do not due to less tension being applied to the neck due to less tension being applied to the neck when using nylon strings as opposed to steel strings.
+Generally speaking, electric guitars and steel-string acoustics will require a truss rod however many classical guitars do not due to less tension being applied to the neck as nylon strings place less tension on the neck than steel strings.

 Fretboard / Fingerboard

 The fretboard (also referred to as the fingerboard) is the section of timber laminated onto the main area of the neck.
-It is usually manufactured from rosewood, ebony or maple (more commonly seen on electric guitar fretboards and necks).
+It is usually manufactured from Rosewood, Ebony, or Maple (maple is more commonly seen on electric guitar fretboards and necks).

-In the case of acoustic guitars, the fretboard has traditionally been rosewood.
-For high end classical guitars, the choice is often ebony.
-Rosewood is particularly popular as it is an oily timber, ideal for reducing tension between the fingers and fretboard and is credited with contributing to producing a warmer tone.
+In the case of acoustic guitars, the fretboard has traditionally been Rosewood.
+For high-end classical guitars, the choice is often ebony.
+Rosewood is particularly popular as it is an oily timber, ideal for reducing tension between the fingers and fretboard, and is credited with contributing to a warmer tone.

-Rosewood is becoming a less common fretboard material.
-Recent CITES regulations designed specifically to protect Indian Rosewood have forced manufacturers to explore engineered timber options and in most cases, these have shown promise. .Heel / Neck Joint
+CITES restrictions (Convention on International Trade in Endangered Species of Wild Fauna and Flora) placed on Rosewood from 2017 to 2019 were designed specifically to protect Indian Rosewood and forced manufacturers to explore engineered timber options and in most cases, these have shown great promise.

-The heel (also referred to as the neck joint) is the where the neck joins to the body of the guitar, along with the sides of the guitar body.
+The heel (also referred to as the neck joint) is where the neck joins the body of the guitar, along with the sides of the guitar body.

-For acoustic guitars, in the majority of cases the neck will be glued, using a dovetail joint, a particularly effective type of joint commonly used on acoustic guitars.
+For acoustic guitars, in most cases, the neck will be glued, using a dovetail joint, a particularly effective type of joint commonly used on acoustic guitars for hundreds of years.

 Back and Sides

 The back and sides of an acoustic guitar are usually paired.
-Rosewood, maple and mahogany are often paired with mahogany being an ideal timber due to being hard but workable.
+Rosewood back and sides are often paired with Sitka or Adirondack Spruce tops.

-The back and sides make up the stable elements of the body, with the soundboard or top wood responsible for vibrating and resonating sound.
+The back and sides make up the stable elements of the body, with the soundboard or top wood being more flexible and as a result responsible for most of the projection of sound.

-Acoustic guitar bodies comprise of an upper bout, which is the top half of the guitar and a lower bout (the bottom half of the guitar).
+Acoustic guitar bodies comprise an upper bout, which is the top half of the guitar, and a lower bout (the bottom half of the guitar).
 The bouts are separated by the waist, which is the narrow section located between the two bouts.

-* Tone is influenced by a number of contributing factors.
+* Tone is influenced by many contributing factors.
 Body shape is just one of these.

 Sound Hole